kyegomez/Andromeda/README.md

 # Agora
 Agora is an new open source Multi-Modality AI Research Organization devoted to advancing Humanity!

+Since Andromeda is ready to train Agora is actively seeking cloud providers or grant providers to train this all-new revolutionary model and release it open source, if you would like to learn more please email me at `kye@apac.ai`

 ![Agora banner](agora-banner.png)

 [Join our Agora discord and contribute to this project or 40+ others!](https://discord.gg/qUtxnK2NMf)